bluegreen-labs/ecmwfr/README.md

 ### Setup

-If you preferr to use your local keychain (rather than using the `.cdsapirc` file) you have to save your login information first.
+If you prefer to use your local keychain (rather than using the `.cdsapirc` file) you have to save your login information first.
 The package does not allow you to use your key inline in scripts to limit security issues when sharing scripts on github or otherwise.